mwmlln/shinju_select/README.md

 This site is created as a portfolio project for Code Institute's Software Development course.
 Please note that the course duration for my group, coding career for women, is shortened by 3 months.

+This website is for educational purposes only and card payment details should be entered as below.

+  * To make payment with stripe function, please enter following details:
+    * Card number : 4242 4242 4242 4242
+    * Date : Any  future date
+    * CVC :  Any 3 numbers

 ## The purpose of this site

 This site is create to sell and promote Akoya pearl jewellery produced in Japan.